robtweed/glsdb/BASIC_APIS_TUTORIAL.md

         });

-In real-world scenarios, you'll find that the *_forEachChild()* method is the one you'll use most frequently, but don't forget the *_forEachLeafNode()* method: in the right circumstances it can be very powerful and efficient.
+In real-world scenarios, you'll find that the *forEachChild()* method is the one you'll use most frequently, but don't forget the *forEachLeafNode()* method: in the right circumstances it can be very powerful and much more efficient.

 ## Handling Arrays as Nodes